Fox’s NFL pregame will do Veterans Day show from Qatar

 Glen Powell of ”Top Gun: Maverick” will narrate the show’s opening at the top of the first and second hours.

-Qatar is eight hours ahead of New York, meaning the show will take place during the evening.
+Qatar is eight hours ahead of New York, meaning the show will be taking place during the evening, which will give the show a unique feel.

-Fox has the doubleheader on Sunday, with the featured game of the Dallas Cowboys at the Green Bay Packers.
+Fox has the doubleheader on Sunday with the featured game being the Dallas Cowboys at the Green Bay Packers.